Visiting Key Largo: Everything You Need to Know about the Start of the Florida Keys

 Was the Film “Key Largo” actually Shot Here?

-State Parks and Preserves are on Key Largo
+Parks and Preserves on Key Largo

 There are two State Parks, a National Park (part of one) and a National Wildlife Refuge on or near Key Largo.
 These spots are great for seeing wildlife, bird watching and enjoying the natural side of the Florida Keys.
 Key Largo is a huge island, so it’s got lots of undeveloped land and marine areas to explore.